Scafell Pike: Topography

 Scafell Pike also has outliers on either side of the ridge.
 Lingmell 807 m, to the north west, is invariably regarded as a separate fell, while Pen, 760 m, a shapely summit above the Esk, is normally taken as a satellite of the Pike.
 Middleboot Knotts is a further top lying on the Wasdale slopes of Broad Crag, which is listed as a Nuttall.

 The rough summit plateau is fringed by crags on all sides with Pikes Crag and Dropping Crag above Wasdale and Rough Crag to the east.
 Below Rough Crag and Pen is a further tier, named Dow Crag and Central Pillar on Ordnance Survey maps, although known as Esk Buttress among climbers.

 Broad Crag Col is the source of Little Narrowcove Beck in the east and of Piers Gill in the west.
 The latter works its way around Lingmell to Wast Water through a spectacular ravine, one of the most impressive in the Lake District.
-It is treacherous in winter, as when it freezes over it creates an icy patch, with lethal exposure should you slip.
+It is dangerous in rain and treacherous in winter, as when it freezes over it creates an icy patch, with lethal exposure should you slip.
+Several accidents and some deaths have occurred in Piers Gill.

 Broad Crag is a small top with its principal face on the west and the smaller Green Crag looking down on Little Narrowcove.
 From Broad Crag, the ridge turns briefly east across Ill Crag Col and onto the shapely pyramidal summit of Ill Crag.
 Ill Crag and its associated crags overlook Eskdale.

 Scafell Pike has a claim to the highest standing water body in England in Broad Crag Tarn, which (confusingly) is on Scafell Pike proper, rather than on Broad Crag.
 It lies at about 820 m, a quarter of a mile (400 m) south of the summit.
 Foxes Tarn on Scafell is of comparable height.

 Mountain classification

 Scafell Pike is a Marilyn summit which automatically makes it a HuMP and a TuMP.
-Scafell Pike is topologically unusual because the Marilyn qualification contour line (150 metres below the summit) passes around Scafell which is itself a HuMP.

-Scafell Pike's Maquaco Line also encloses three other TuMP summits, Broad Crag, Ill Crag and Great End.
+Scafell Pike is topologically unusual because the Marilyn qualification contour ("Maquaco") line, 150 metres below the summit, passes around Scafell, which is itself a HuMP.
+This contour also encloses three other TuMP summits: Broad Crag, Ill Crag and Great End.

 Summit

-The summit was donated to the National Trust in 1919 by Lord Leconfield "in perpetual memory of the men of the Lake District who fell for God and King, for freedom peace and right in the Great War 1914–1918 ...".
+The summit was donated to the National Trust in 1919 by Lord Leconfield "in perpetual memory of the men of the Lake District who fell for God and King, for freedom peace and right in the Great War 1914–1918".
 There is a better-known war memorial on Great Gable, commemorating the members of the Fell & Rock Climbing Club.